-Lee Marvin and John Boorman created a masterpiece in the classic crime film Point Blank (1967), a film that defied narrative conventions to rise to a work of cinematic art.
+Lee Marvin and John Boorman created a masterpiece in "Point Blank" (1967), a classic crime film that defies narrative conventions to rise to a work of cinematic art.

 If you didn't enjoy watching the debut and rerun of King Kong on NBC in 1978 and 1980, then you are no friend of mine.